CMMC Certification Process and Timeline

 CMMC Timeline of Rollout

 The assessments on a voluntary basis for early adopters started end of August 2022.
-Technically, these early audits are joint assessments of a C3PAO with the DCMA (Defense Contract Management Agency) which oversees the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC).
-These joint assessments performed by DIBCAC and a C3PAO are “High Confidence Assessments” (DFARS 252.204-7012 and NIST SP 800-171) and the resulting score will be entered into SPRS.
-Once the CMMC rulemaking process is complete, the DoD intends to convert those assessments with a perfect score into CMMC Level 2 certifications.
+These early assessments were joint assessments of a C3PAO with the DCMA (Defense Contract Management Agency) which oversees the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC).
+These joint assessments performed by DIBCAC and a C3PAO are “High Confidence Assessments” (DFARS 252.204-7012 and NIST SP 800-171) and the resulting score were entered into SPRS.
+Once the CMMC rulemaking process was complete, the DoD to convertes those assessments with a perfect score into CMMC Level 2 certifications.

 When Will CMMC Requirements Show up in Contracts?